prasadDasari/SplitIo-POC/README.md

 ### Testing Feature Flags after creating them in Split.io
 1. Create a feature flag in Split.io.
-Ex: `drz_logging_level_flag` created for this poc.
+Ex: `env_logging_level_flag` created for this poc.
 2. Configure Treatments and necessary config for logging level, as per screenshot, Click `Review` Changes and Click `Save` it

 ![FeatureFlag-SetupForLogging.png](assets/FeatureFlag-SetupForLogging.png)

-3. Run the spring boot DrzSplitIOApplication.
+3. Run the spring boot DemoSplitIOApplication.
 4. Access the API endpoint to check the status of the feature flag: (Ex: http://localhost:8080/feature-flag/{feature-flag-name})
    Check `Curl Endpoints` provided below
 5. Verify that the feature flag is working as expected